Menu

 Other relevant workshops

-If English is not your first language, three courses ‒ English Language Support, Speaking and Listening, and Reading and Writing for English Language Learners ‒ are designed to help you strengthen your English language skills.
+If English is not your first language, the English Language Support Programme and Speaking and Listening for English Language Learners workshops will help you to improve your language skills.

 You are welcome to use other ASC services and resources.